 Data Collection

 Figure 1 summarizes the data collection process.
-Upon enrollment, each participant was provided an Oral B brush, a dedicated study phone for video recording, a suction-cup phone mount, chargers, and quick start instructions.
+Upon enrollment, each participant was provided an Oral-B brush, a dedicated study phone for video recording, a suction-cup phone mount, chargers, and quick start instructions.
 Participants downloaded the study-specific app onto their own smartphone and paired it to the electric brush.
 Participants were instructed to mount the study phone to their bathroom mirror for the duration of the study (3 weeks).
 At the start of each brushing session, participants launched the study app and activated the front-facing camera on the study phone which help center the participant’s face within the frame.
 The video recording captured all aspects of the brushing session.
 Data from the embedded sensors was buffered by the eBrush and transmitted to the study phone via Bluetooth.
 Turning off the toothbrush ended data collection and triggered the app to save the timestamped brushing data.
 The brushing session data and the corresponding session video were then uploaded via the ROBAS platform to a secure cloud server for subsequent analysis.
 The ROBAS platform with integrated analytics, dashboards (GrafanaTM), and alerts rules engine allowed research staff to remotely monitor data feeds, and conduct quality checks.

 Figure 1: Data collection setup